algogz/questions/q/acloud-saa-test1.md

 ### Question 59:

+You are a system administrator and you need to take a consistent snapshot of your EC2 instance.
+Your application holds large amounts of data in cache that is not written to disk automatically.
+What would be the best approach to taking an application consistent snapshot?

 - A. Take a snapshot in real time using the EC2 API.
 - B. Shutdown the EC2 instance and detach the EBS volume, then take the snapshot.